ianstormtaylor/slate/docs/reference/serializers/html.md

 Deserialize an HTML `string` into a [`State`](../models/state.md).
 How the string is deserialized will be determined by the rules that the `Html` serializer was constructed with.

 ### `Html.serialize`
-`Html.serialize(state: State) => String`
+`Html.serialize(state: State, [options: Object]) => String || Array`

 Serialize a `state` into an HTML string.
 How the string is serialized will be determined by the rules that the `Html` serializer was constructed with.
+If you pass `render: false` as an option, the return value will instead be an iterable list of the top-level React elements, to be rendered as children in your own React component.

 ## Rules